MohamedAhmedAllam/CastleGame/README.md

 # CastleGame
-Algorithm and Data structure course project
+Algorithm and Data structure course project.
-Visual Studio 2015
+Visual Studio 2015.
 A fibonacci-heap implementation of protect the castle game.
 To understand the game and the code read the report.pdf To run the game build the project and run Source.cpp